-Chapter 4: Miss Thorin Alea
+Chapter 4: Ms. Thorin Alea

-Wake up at four a.m tops, commuting that includes running and walking, buying Caramel macchiato and muffins on the go, arriving on 6 a.m in his lady boss’s house, practically the human mirror of his boss, answering Miss Montréal’s questions such as ”Does this look good on me?“, “Dress or skirt?” or “Black?
+Wake up at four a.m tops, commuting that includes running and walking, buying Caramel macchiato and muffins on the go, arriving on 6 a.m in his lady boss’s house, practically the human mirror of his boss, answering Miss Montréal’s questions such as “Does this look good on me?“, “Dress or skirt?” or “Black?
 Gray or White? ” are just some questions that slightly lose his ‘dude’ side-- are a part of his daily work and routine for a roughly four-month now since Dione resigned.
-It was tough, sometimes Lucas question his sanity and is in constant sanity check when he had a time to actually ′breathe.′
+It was tough, sometimes Lucas question his sanity and is in constant sanity check when he had time to ′breathe.′

-In addition to this, the woman he was slaving for-- he dared to say it, has been spitting fire to her employees every now and then.
+In addition to this, the woman he was slaving for-- he dared to say it, has been spitting fire to her employees now and then.
 At first, it bothered Lucas, the woman was indeed feisty and fierce but as the time passed by he just shrugged it off.
 It did not bother him anymore, Thorin has the right to do so and Lucas has been the shock absorbent from all of the roasted and burned human species in Montréal Inc.

 “There was a tiny typography error in my report.
-She threw it out in the window from the twentieth floor! ” A lady from the marketing department, sobbing as she closed the CEO’S office door.
+She threw it out in the window from the twentieth floor! ” A lady from the marketing department, sobbing as she closed the CEO’s office door.
 She looked at Lucas, he glanced back at the now leaking mascara lady-- Lucas throws her an apologetic smile.

-“Miss Montréal mean no harm.
+“Miss Montréal means no harm.
 She was pointing your lapses, for your betterment,” Lucas stated, trying his best to sympathize.
 The same line was lamely used for quite some time now, it was getting old.

 “Easy for you to say!”
 The lady walked out hastily.
 Easy?
-Lucas had his fair share of Thorin’s unpredictable and unpleasant outburst, she has the right to point out things and Lucas tend to pretend it was constructive criticism rather than not.
+Lucas had his fair share of Thorin’s unpredictable and unpleasant outburst, she has the right to point out things and Lucas tends to pretend it was constructive criticism rather than not.

 God that woman had worst tantrums than a three-year-old kid.
 Guess he had the cut-out patience and respect for his boss or more likely, he has to protect himself and his job.